BigCircles/BigCircles/README.md

 Hey my name is Dan and I'm interested in infrastructure / system adminstration / applications development.
-Currently studying for my A+ exam and continuing to learn Linux / C / Bash.
+Currently studying for my Network+ exam and continuing to Windows/Powershell & Linux / C / Bash.

 If you'd like to contact me, please reach me at: email:yatchd@gmail.com